trimstray/nginx-admins-handbook/README.md

   > X25519 is a more secure but slightly less compatible option.
 To maximise interoperability with existing browsers and servers, stick to P-256 prime256v1 and P-384 secp384r1 curves.

-  > If you not set `ssh_ecdh_curve`, then the Nginx will use its default settings, e.g. chrome will prefer `X25519`, but this is **not recommended** because you can not control the Nginx's default settings (seems to be P-256).
+  > If you do not set `ssh_ecdh_curve`, then the Nginx will use its default settings, e.g. chrome will prefer `X25519`, but this is **not recommended** because you can not control the Nginx's default settings (seems to be P-256).

   > Explicitly set `ssh_ecdh_curve X25519:prime256v1:secp521r1:secp384r1;` **decreases the Key Exchange SSL Labs rating**.
-On the other hand it's perfect solution because if web browser support X25519 curves -> use X25519 otherwise try the next curve listed.
+On the other hand it's good solution because if web browser support X25519 curves -> use X25519 otherwise try the next curve listed.

   > Do not use the secp112r1, secp112r2, secp128r1, secp128r2, secp160k1, secp160r1, secp160r2, secp192k1 curves.
 They have a too small size for security application according to NIST recommendation.